 Table of Contents

 While HR and people analytics continue to lag behind those generated by finance, marketing, and administration, HR is incredibly well-positioned to be data-driven.
-Consider the preponderance and adoption levels of automated systems such as the HRIS or HRMS, ATS, LMS, and TMS, which collect large amounts of data on employee activities, behaviors, actions, and reactions.
+Consider the prevalence and adoption levels of automated systems such as HRIS or HRMS, ATS, LMS, and TMS, which collect large volumes of data on employee activities, behaviors, actions, and reactions.
 They can track and analyze benefit selections, training programs, leave requests, performance ratings, career progression, life status changes, and employee and applicant job postings.
 The sheer number of transactions and resulting insights that can be drawn from these systems and processes is vast.

 The proof is clear and yet challenges exist in assessing the business impact of HR